Trades and Crafts

 Discover how traditional craftsmen used their skills and tools to create everyday objects, often from local raw materials.

-During this time, most of the objects that people needed for their daily lives were made by hand using locally available raw materials.
-Many householders, adept in a range of crafts, provided for their own needs by making objects such as wicker baskets, wooden furniture and clay vessels.
-However, most objects were made by local craftsmen such as the blacksmith or wood turner.
+Before the advent of mass-production, most of the objects that people needed for their daily lives were made by hand using locally available raw materials.
+Resourceful householders, adept in a range of crafts, provided for the needs of daily life by making objects such as wicker baskets, wooden furniture and clay vessels.

 Although the objects made by the country craft workers were often beautiful in form, they were primarily influenced by practical use or function rather than aesthetics.
-Traditional craft workers generally didn't use written measurements or patterns; they relied instead on the skill and accuracy developed through many years of rigorous apprenticeship and experience.
+Generally traditional craft workers never used written measurements or patterns, relying instead on skill and accuracy developed through rigorous apprenticeship and experience.
 Their skills were passed from one generation to the next, often within the same family, resulting in several generations of craft workers who kept traditional patterns and forms in the objects they created.
-Their tools were greatly valued and usually made by the local blacksmith, wood turner or carpenter.
-Those tools were also handed down from one generation to the next.
-These craftsmen were very important members of the community, providing the necessary goods and services to the local people, and were highly respected for their skills.
+Their tools, which were greatly valued, were usually made by the local blacksmith and wood turner or carpenter, and were also handed down from one generation to the next.

 The role of craft workers was eclipsed with the increasing availability of mass-produced goods, distributed nationally and internationally by new transport methods and networks.
 As the tractor replaced the horse, the work of the local blacksmith and harness maker was reduced.
 The importance of baskets diminished with the introduction of newly available plastic and cardboard packaged goods.
 Factory-made furniture, sometimes using new materials such as plywood, replaced vernacular styles.

 Straw, rushes and other organic materials were used to weave baskets and thatch houses.

 Find out about Ireland's traditions of furniture making and wood turning.